31st Airlift Squadron

 The 31st Airlift Squadron is an inactive United States Air Force unit.
 Its last was assigned to the 436th Operations Group, Air Mobility Command, stationed at Dover Air Force Base, Delaware.
 It was inactivated on 14 January 1994.

 History

-First activated as a ferrying unit during World War II.
-Served on the North Atlantic Ferrying Route until disbanded in 1943 and replaced by Station 19, North Atlantic Wing, Air Transport Command in a general reorganization of Air Transport Command.
+The unit was first activated during World War II as a ferrying organization.
+It operated on the North Atlantic Ferrying Route until 1943, when it was disbanded and replaced by Station 19, North Atlantic Wing, Air Transport Command, as part of a broader reorganization of the Air Transport Command.

-Reactivated in 1952 as a C-124 Globemaster II heavy airlift squadron.
-Flew worldwide very long range strategic airlift missions for Military Air Transport Service (Later Military Airlift Command) on a global scale, inactivated in 1969 with the retirement of the C-124.
-Reactivated in 1989 as a C-5 Galaxy strategic airlift squadron when the C-5B began production.
-Flew global transport missions of equipment and personnel until being inactivated after the end of the Cold War.
+In 1952, the unit was reactivated as a Douglas C-124 Globemaster II heavy airlift squadron.
+During this period, it conducted long-range strategic airlift missions worldwide for the Military Air Transport Service, which later became the Military Airlift Command.
+The squadron remained active until 1969, when it was inactivated following the retirement of the C-124 aircraft.

+The unit was reactivated once again in 1989 as a Lockheed C-5 Galaxy strategic airlift squadron, coinciding with the beginning of C-5B production.
+It carried out global transport missions, delivering equipment and personnel across the world until it was inactivated after the end of the Cold War.